Skye-XD/desktop-icons-ng/Desktop_Widgets.md

 - do not expect perfect isolation
 - do not handle secrets
 - do not attempt to bypass platform restrictions
+- treat backend helpers like native apps: audit dependencies, minimize privileges, and document exactly what they do

 Widgets should be safe even if inspected, modified, or disabled at any time.